Frequently Asked Questions

 Why do I have to start the course over if I don’t pass the final exam?

-Our policies require you to review the course again to be sure you can demonstrate mastery of the learning outcomes.
+Our compliance policies require you to review the course after failing the exam three times to be sure you can demonstrate mastery of the learning outcomes before earning a certificate.

 Certificates of Completion